spacemeshos/protocol/transactions/01-overview.md

 1. The origin account balance is decremented by the transaction amount + fee
 1. The recipient account balance is incremented by the transaction amount
-1. The origin account nonce is incremented by one
+1. The origin account transaction counter is incremented by one

 After each pass over the list of transactions, another pass is performed on the remaining (unapplied) transactions, in the same order, until no transaction from the list can be applied.
 The worst case performance is `O(N^2)`, and the expected (i.e., non-malevolent) case is `O(N)`, where `N` is the number of transactions in the layer.
 (In fact, it's `O(N*M)` where `M` is the length of the longest chain of intra-layer dependencies.
 However, `M` is expected to be very small since a wallet should not create transactions that depend upon other transactions in the same layer.)